AppsDevTeam/doctrine-components/README.md

 - You can use a column name as first parameter and ASC/DESC as a second parameter instead of an array, if you need to sort only by one column.

-You can use dot notation to auto join other entities.
+You can use dot notation to auto join other entities (left join is used).

 ## Basic usage